 The battery is still a problem on mobile devices, many sophisticated and expensive smartphones can be used only for a few hours.
 In fact, today, many people rely on smartphones to handle a lot of issues, including the job.
 Lucky if you use a smartphone with a large-capacity battery, you do not have to worry about running out of power even when used all day.

-Therefore, you should maximize the use of smartphone battery, so you can use it for longer.
+Therefore, you should maximize the use of a smartphone battery, so you can use it for longer.
 Your habits of using the smartphone are enough to affect the durability of the battery, a smartphone that you use to handle the job and connect to the internet plus play games will only last a few hours, of course.

-There are many apps in the Play Store offering some features to save battery life, but wait, I think you should try change some settings of the Android and your habits, too.
+There are many apps in the Play Store offering some features to save battery life, but wait, I think you should try changing some settings of the Android and your habits, too.
 It is enough to extend the battery life of your smartphone.

 Here are some things you can try to improve Android battery life:

-1. Turn off the Bluetooth, Wifi and GPS when not needed
+1. Turn off the Bluetooth, Wifi, and GPS when not needed

 2. Turn off your phone when you are sleeping